uz-x/filters/README.md

 ## How did you make this?

-These filters are all calculated by me.
+These filters are all calculated by me + a little bit of ChatGPT assistance.
 Each image starts from an entirely blank canvas and it fills in every single pixel one-by-one.

 ### bw